-Cash, cash equivalents and investments at March 31, 2021 totaled \$1.16 billion, compared to \$318.8 million at December 31, 2020.
+Cash, cash equivalents and investments at June 30, 2021 totaled \$1.14 billion, compared to \$318.8 million at December 31, 2020.
 The increase was attributable to the net proceeds from our issuance of \$900 million of 1.50% Convertible Senior Notes on February 16, 2021, partially offset by the repayment of \$52 million of Continuation Advances to Illumina in the first quarter of 2021.
 We have historically incurred, and expect to continue to incur, operating losses and generate negative cash flows from operations on an annual basis due to the investments we intend to make as described above, and as a result, we may require additional capital resources to execute on our strategic initiatives to grow our business.
-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least the next 12 months from the date of filing of this Quarterly Report on Form 10-Q for the quarter ended March 31, 2021.
+For example, on July 19, 2021, we entered into a purchase agreement for approximately \$300 million of shares of our common stock, conditioned upon, among other customary closing conditions, the closing of the Omniome Merger.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least the next 12 months from the date of filing of this Quarterly Report on Form 10-Q for the quarter ended June 30, 2021.

-Factors that may affect our capital needs include, but are not limited to, the pace of adoption of our products which affects the sales of our products and services; our ability to obtain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the purchase of patent licenses; future acquisitions; manufacturing costs, service costs, the impact of product quality, litigation costs, including the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; costs of developing new and enhanced products; and other factors.
+Factors that may affect our capital needs include, but are not limited to, the pace of adoption of our products which affects the sales of our products and services; our ability to obtain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the purchase of patent licenses; future acquisitions; manufacturing costs, service costs, the impact of product quality, litigation costs, including the costs involved in preparing, filling, prosecuting, defending and enforcing intellectual property rights; costs of developing new and enhanced products; acquisitions of complementary businesses, technologies or assets; and other factors.
 There can be no assurance that funds will be available on favorable terms, or at all.